manaty/working-here/README.md

 ## Git usage
 Whenever you work your task must be described in a github issue.
 If you are asked to do something by chat by team lead, PM, architect,... create an issue first and assign it to you.
 All your production, whether it is code, test, infra, documentation,... must be commited on git.
 You are supposed to commit very often, more or less each time you save a file, and at least every 20min.
-Each commit should contain a link to the associated github issue.
+Each commit should contain a link to the associated github issue in the form organisation/repo#issueNumber .
 You must push to github often too, at least twice a day: before lunch break and before you logout.